-Holding Investments in U.S. Real Estate
+Investing in U.S. Real Estate and holding them

 I recently advised my client, David, about an opportunity he was offered to invest in a U.S. real estate project.
 We started by identifying the structuring objectives: